sgoeschl/gatling-blueprint-project/README.md

 ## 1. Overview

 * Provide out-of-the-box IDE support for writing & debugging Gatling script
+* Run multi-tenant & multi-site Gatling tests from IDE, Apache Maven and shell script
+* Create a stand-alone Gatling distribution requiring only Java 1.8 and optionally Apache Ant 1.9.x
 * Implement pretty-printing and custom filtering of JSON responses
-* Support multi-tenant & multi-site Gatling tests from IDE, Apache Maven and shell script
-* Create a stand-alone Gatling distribution requiring only Java 1.8 and optionally Apache Ant 1.9.x

-Words of caution
+### 1.1 Words Of Caution

 * Please note that this project depends on [sgoeschl/gatling-blueprint-extensions](https://github.com/sgoeschl/gatling-blueprint-extensions) so you need to install the libraries first
+  * The easist way would be cloning the Git repository and runnning `mvn clean install`
 * The code is currently re-factored frequently :-)

 ## 2. Motivation